 - Born in Minneapolis, Minnesota, 1947.
 Minnesota is the land of ten thousand lakes.

 - Studied chemistry at the Illinois Institute of Technology from 1965 to 68.
 Chicago is the windy city, some say caused by the preponderance of pizza and hot dogs in their diet.

 - Veteran of the United States Army, 1969–1972.
 Wounded with a cut to the bone during my tour of duty, by a surgeon at Fort Leonard Wood, Missouri.
 Partially disabled (no more than most) recipient of the Cold War Commendation, which if I can dig it up will wear upon contracting a fatal case of Legionnaires’ disease.

 - Married the ravishing Abigail E Goshorn of Baie D’Urfé, Québec, in Denver, Colorado, forty-four-and-counting years ago.

 - Since then lived in

 - Citizen of the Dominion of Canada since 1978.
 Respectfully disavowing and renouncing my citizenship in the United States of America, in former times an enemy in war of my adopted country (more recently an ally).
 Swearing allegiance in all matters of international dispute to the councils of Her Majesty the Queen of Canada, and Her successors as might be annointed.

 - Father of two adult offspring, whence five grandchildren (one deceased).

-- Card-carrying retiree of the Banff Centre, having clicked away many a day as a grandfathered web developer.
+- Card-carrying retiree of the Banff Centre, having whiled away many a day as a web developer.

 - Worked at the Whyte Museum of the Canadian Rockies as a darkroom technician, desktop publisher, and database developer.